Coffs Harbour, NSW

 Where is Coffs Harbour?

-Coffs Harbour is a suburb of New South Wales, Australia.
+Coffs Harbour is a suburb of New South Wales, Australia, in the Coffs Harbour local government area.

 What is the population of Coffs Harbour?